awslabs/aws-sdk-swift/reference/0.x/AWSAppRunner/AppRunnerClientProtocol.md

 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### pauseService(input:​completion:​)
+### pauseService(input:completion:)

 Pause an active AWS App Runner service.
-App Runner reduces compute capacity for the service to zero and loses state (for example, ephemeral storage is
+App Runner reduces compute capacity for the service to zero and loses state (for example, ephemeral storage is removed).
-removed).
 This is an asynchronous operation.
-On a successful call, you can use the returned OperationId and the ListOperations
-call to track the operation's progress.
+On a successful call, you can use the returned OperationId and the \[ListOperations\] call to track the operation's progress.

 ``` swift
 func pauseService(input: PauseServiceInput, completion: @escaping (ClientRuntime.SdkResult<PauseServiceOutputResponse, PauseServiceOutputError>) -> Void)
 ```

-### resumeService(input:​completion:​)
+### resumeService(input:completion:)

 Resume an active AWS App Runner service.
 App Runner provisions compute capacity for the service.
 This is an asynchronous operation.
-On a successful call, you can use the returned OperationId and the ListOperations
-call to track the operation's progress.
+On a successful call, you can use the returned OperationId and the \[ListOperations\] call to track the operation's progress.

 ``` swift
 func resumeService(input: ResumeServiceInput, completion: @escaping (ClientRuntime.SdkResult<ResumeServiceOutputResponse, ResumeServiceOutputError>) -> Void)
 ```

-### startDeployment(input:​completion:​)
+### startDeployment(input:completion:)

-Initiate a manual deployment of the latest commit in a source code repository or the latest image in a source image repository to an AWS App Runner
+Initiate a manual deployment of the latest commit in a source code repository or the latest image in a source image repository to an AWS App Runner service.
-service.
 For a source code repository, App Runner retrieves the commit and builds a Docker image.
-For a source image repository, App Runner retrieves the latest Docker
+For a source image repository, App Runner retrieves the latest Docker image.
-image.
 In both cases, App Runner then deploys the new image to your service and starts a new container instance.
 This is an asynchronous operation.
-On a successful call, you can use the returned OperationId and the ListOperations
-call to track the operation's progress.
+On a successful call, you can use the returned OperationId and the \[ListOperations\] call to track the operation's progress.

 ``` swift
 func startDeployment(input: StartDeploymentInput, completion: @escaping (ClientRuntime.SdkResult<StartDeploymentOutputResponse, StartDeploymentOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Add tags to, or update the tag values of, an App Runner resource.
 A tag is a key-value pair.